Lee Chuan Seng appointed NEA chairman

 In a media release on Monday (Mar 18), NEA said he will succeed Mr Liak Teng Lit who has been chairman of the board since Apr 1, 2015.

-Mr Lee, who is currently the emeritus chairman of Beca Asia Holdings Pte Ltd, joined the NEA Board on Apr 1, 2012 and has been its deputy chairman since 2016.
+Mr Lee, who is currently the emeritus chairman of Beca Asia Holdings, joined the NEA Board on Apr 1, 2012 and has been its deputy chairman since 2016.

 Mr Ravinder Singh, president for electronics and defence business at Singapore Technologies Engineering, will take over Mr Lee as deputy chairman.